tediscript/ShortCode/README.md

 ShortCode
 =========

-# Helper library for Android to reduce a line of code
+# Android library to reduce a line of code
 inspired by https://github.com/pocorall/scaloid
 and http://redbeanphp.com/